datumorphism/datumorphism.github.io/content/wiki/data-visualization/histogram-bin-size.md

       xbins: {size: 1.1}}]
 ---

-Histograms are good for understanding the distribution of your data.
+{{< c "wiki/data-visualization/histogram.md" "Histograms" >}} are good for understanding the distribution of your data.

 ## The Bin Size Problem